hxrda/Information-security-course/h3-Hello-lab.md

 -	`sudo apt-get install` install a software/package
 -	`apt-cache search` search for a package with keyword
 -	`sudo apt-get purge` remove a package & its settings

+Questions / Insights:
+- Why has the command line remained relevant and unchanged for so long?
+- Could you automate linux security with scripts?

 <ins>**References**</ins>